Lausi95/game-of-threes/README.md

 ## Important annotation
 In the task definition, it is stated that the possible moves of a player are [1, 0, 1].
-This leads to impossible game states, since numbers with those moves cannot be transformed to a number that is divisible by 3.
+This leads to impossible game states, since some numbers (like 10) cannot be transformed to a number which is divisible by 3, with those moves.

 I think there is a typo on the definition and it should state [-1, 0, 1].
 I assume this to be the case for this implementation.